She called it “the spin cycle.”

 “Are you there for me?”

-That’s it.
+That is it.
 When the answer feels like yes, you can handle almost anything.
 Disagreements stay small.
 Mistakes get forgiven.
 Trust repairs itself naturally.

 When the answer feels like no, everything breaks.
 Small issues become existential threats.
 Every silence feels like abandonment.
 Every criticism feels like rejection.

 And the only answer that heals is showing up.
+Unless showing up costs you yourself.